What is AWS Kubernetes?

 Considering Kubernetes' popularity, several managed platforms have appeared on the market to help run the popular container ecosystem.
 Let's take a look at one of them, Amazon EKS, to get an even clearer picture of the ways that enterprises are using AWS Kubernetes.

 If you'll notice, Kubernetes is not an Amazon product.
 It was created by Google, after all.
 Amazon Web Services has built its own Kubernetes management environment.

 Not every enterprise wants to maintain an active AWS Kubernetes control layer, however.
-This is where AWS EKS comes in.
-AWS EKS is a managed Container-as-a-Service (CaaS) that greatly simplifies running Kubernetes on AWS.
+This is where Amazon EKS comes in.
+Amazon EKS is a managed Container-as-a-Service (CaaS) that greatly simplifies running Kubernetes on AWS.

 EKS stands for 'Elastic Kubernetes Service' and serves as a control panel for running Kubernetes on AWS.
-This means that it handles many of the more arduous technical tasks for you.
+This makes it much easier to manage your cluster and handle many of the more arduous technical tasks.

-AWS EKS creates the Kubernetes master cluster, for instance.
+Amazon EKS creates the Kubernetes master cluster, for instance.
 It also configures service discovery and manages networking.
-AWS EKS also integrates with several third-party apps and services.
+Amazon EKS also integrates with several third-party apps and services.

-EKS also helps to manage the Kubernetes control plane.
-Malfunctioning nodes are detected and deleted.
+Amazon EKS also helps to manage the Kubernetes control plane.
+The control plane is what integrates your cluster with the cloud provider.
+A malfunctioning worker node is detected and deleted, then replaced with a new node.
 This helps ensure that your application services remain functional even if individual containers go down.